TR EN

 KEY LEARNING OUTCOMES OF THE COURSE UNIT (On successful completion of this course unit, students/learners will or will be able to)

-Define basic knowledge of biomolecules in living organisms.
+Identifies basic knowledge of biomolecules in living organisms.

-Discover the general chemical reactions involved in metabolism.
+Discovers the general chemical reactions involved in metabolism.

-Discover the control mechanisms of metabolic pathways in the body.
+Discovers the control mechanisms of metabolic pathways in the body.

-Relate the changes in chemical reactions at the normal and pathological levels in cell.
+Relates the changes in chemical reactions at the normal and pathological levels in cell.

-Explain the concepts related to metabolism.
+Explains the concepts related to metabolism.

-Compare the carbonhyrate metabolism and regulative mechanisms.
+Compares the carbonhyrate metabolism and regulative mechanisms.

-Classify lipids.
+Identifies lipids.

-Explain metabolism of proteins and aminoacids.
+Explains metabolism of proteins and aminoacids.

 WEEKLY COURSE CONTENTS AND STUDY MATERIALS FOR PRELIMINARY & FURTHER STUDY